iviviano/Algorithms/Grading/HW4.md

 Honor Code: yes

 Implementation Notes:
 - You used the wrong `fold` for `heaviest`.
-It fails when there are multiple bags of the maxima
+It fails when there are multiple bags of the maximal weight, returning the name of the last bag, instead of the first. (**-1 point**)
+-

 Testing Notes: